darkMechanicum/testTgRecorderBot/README.md

 # Supported tg messages and chats:
 Bot was tested only in private chat with it, no groups or channels.

 Bot supports recording documents, images, audio, video, stickers and plain text messages.

 No captions or reply headers are supported.

-Bot persists only the identifiers of documents and media files, so, if they are removed from server it wont be possible to restore them.
+Bot persists only __the identifiers of documents and media files__, so, if they are removed from server it wont be possible to restore them.